edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 Lovely bookshop and record store.
 Lakeside terrace with beer, food and music.

-# A place with a door-sized hole in the wall
+# Place with door-sized hole

 _Apartment in Shandon Street, Cork City, Ireland_